Getting to Clark

 A helpful reminder: The first few weeks of each quarter are particularly busy.
 Students, especially new students, are encouraged to arrive early to ensure that they have time to park and get to class.
 The Red and Green lots are typically filled by 9:00 a.m.
 Students are encouraged to find parking in other lots, particularly Yellow 1, Yellow 2 and the Silver lots.

 C-TRAN service is available to our main campus, Clark College at Columbia Tech Center, Clark College at WSU Vancouver, and the downtown Economic & Community Development offices.

-Clark College students may purchase a C-TRAN bus pass endorsement with their student ID card at a special rate.
-This BackPASS endorsement provides reduced cost bus transportation throughout Clark County.
-Passes are sold through the Clark College Bookstore.
+Clark College students can get a C-TRAN bus pass endorsement with their student ID card.
+The Education Opportunity Pass (EOP) provides free bus transportation throughout Clark County.
+Passes are provided through the Clark College Bookstore.
 For information on C-VAN service, call 360-695-8918.

-Information about TriMet (Portland transit) is available at trimet.org.
+Information about TriMet (Portland transit) is available at the TriMet page

 Bike racks and bike shelters are available across the main campus.
 Bike racks are available at Clark College at Columbia Tech Center.
 With more people riding bikes to classes and to work, it's important for riders and drivers to extend courtesy and use caution when traveling.

 Six student carpool spots are available, Monday through Friday from 6 a.m. to 5 p.m. in Red Parking Lot #2.
 Carpools must include two or more people.
 There is no cost to acquire a carpool parking tag, but students must register at the Security Office in Gaiser Hall and all of the students participating in the carpool must be present to register.
 Carpool parking spaces will be available on a first-come, first-served basis.